Mt Fuji | Travel guide

 From the 8th station, the walk begins to get quite steep and by the time you get to 9th station, the track will almost be so steep and rocky that at times it will feel like you are rock climbing.

 The region around Mt Fuji has long been the inspiration for the works of many of Japan's most celebrated writers, poets, and artists.
-Sweeping up from the Pacific to form a nearly perfect symmetrical cone 3,776 meters above the sea level, the elegantly shaped Fuji-san watches over Japan.
+How did this beautiful mountain with its nearly perfect symmetrical cone originate?

 Yamanashi Fujisan World Heritage Center